-What an exciting time it is for those giving thought to becoming a dental assistant – throughout the last several decades it has frequently become known that different professions have boomed at certain periods.
+What an exciting time it is for those giving thought to becoming a dentist assistant – throughout the last several decades it has frequently become known that different professions have boomed at certain periods.

 You may recall when word was out that schoolteachers were needed, or x-ray technicians, massage therapists or nurses.
 It doesn’t take a historian to know that employment surges take place in certain fields from time to time.
 Wise ones have literally cashed in on such knowledge.